waynegramlich/Fab/docs/FabTools.md

       * FabVBit: This corresponds to `Tools/Shape/v-bit.fcstd`.
   * FabLibraries: This corresponds to a `Tool/Library` directory:
     * FabLibrary: This corresponds to an individual `.fctl` file in the `Tools/Library` directory.
-  * FabTooling: THis corresponds to the `Tools/` driectory.
+  * FabTooling: This corresponds to the `Tools/` directory.

 ## Table of Contents (alphabetical order):